ibm-cloud-docs/cephaas/sds-cli-reference.md

 # {{site.data.keyword.cephaas_short}} CLI
 {: #ic-sds-cli-reference}

-The {{site.data.keyword.cephaas_full_notm}} plugin extends the {{site.data.keyword.cloud_notm}} command-line interface (CLI) to give you the ability to run commands that perform various operations for the service that includ but not limited to managing volumes, hosts, mappings, object credentials, and certificates.
+The {{site.data.keyword.cephaas_full_notm}} plug-in extends the {{site.data.keyword.cloud_notm}} command-line interface (CLI) to give you the ability to run commands that perform various operations for the service that includ but not limited to managing volumes, hosts, mappings, object credentials, and certificates.
 {: shortdesc}